 Does the Silver Cross Balance feel securely installed once in place?

 The five-point harness is a great feature of the Silver Cross Balance.
-Like with most car seats, it can be a little tricky to lock the two overlapping clasps in place – and isn’t something you can do one-handed in a rush – but I’ve come to expect that with most offerings on the market.
-There are two sets of easily-removable padding on each strap, meaning it’s super comfortable for babies and toddlers and I find the straps don’t twist as much as on other seats, which is a major bonus.
+As with most car seats, it can be a little tricky to lock the two overlapping clasps in place – an opinion shared by a John Lewis parent.
+It isn’t something you can do one-handed in a rush, but I’ve come to expect that with most offerings on the market.
+Having said that, in our survey, 71% of parents scored strapping their child in a very satisfied 8/10 or more.
+There are two sets of easily removable padding on each strap, meaning it’s super comfortable for babies and toddlers, and I find the straps don’t twist as much as on other seats, which is a major bonus.
 The strap used to tighten the harness is also simple to use, although a little stiff at first.

 Another nice idea is the fact there are buckle hooks on the side of the seat to keep the harness out of the way while you place your child into position.

 Does the Silver Cross Balance feel sturdy and safe?

 Because of its size and safety features, the car seat feels incredibly sturdy and safe.
 I love how robust the design is and how the plush padding gives extra support to my daughter.

 The Silver Cross Balance has three different recline positions which I find really handy.
 We often travel places over nap time and I like to ensure my daughter is as comfortable as possible if sleeping.
 The seat is really easy to recline, you simply use the handle under the seat and move the whole thing up or down.
 The most horizontal position is ideal for napping on the go and was even one John Lewis parent’s reason for buying this seat!